 The OLELA concept

-The Oldenburg teaching-learning labs are places where teacher training students meet pupils and experience them thinking, acting and learning.
-The teaching-learning labs supplement the school internships to be completed as part of the degree programme with a further form of linking subject-specific and didactic theory with practical learning and teaching experience.
-In the Oldenburg teaching-learning labs, students can focus their attention on the actions, ideas and cognitions of pupils; they can develop their ability to diagnose and try out their own teaching methods.
-In contrast to school placements, classroom management is not required in the teaching-learning laboratory.
-Teaching-learning labs are therefore "complexity-reduced" and free capacities are created.
-Students can use this to concentrate on diagnosing and promoting the thinking and learning of their pupils.
-OLELA is also an excellent opportunity for students to reflect on their own teaching behaviour and their own role as a teacher.
+The Oldenburg Teaching and Learning Laboratories are places where trainee teachers meet school pupils and observe them thinking, acting and learning.
+The Teaching and Learning Laboratories complement the school placements undertaken as part of the degree programme by providing a further way of linking subject-specific and subject-didactic theory with practical learning and teaching experience.
+In the Oldenburg Teaching and Learning Laboratories, students can focus their attention on pupils’ actions, ideas and cognitive processes; they can develop their diagnostic skills and try out their own teaching methods.
+Unlike school placements, classroom management is not required in the teaching and learning laboratory.
+Consequently, these laboratories are ‘simplified’, freeing up capacity.
+Students can use this capacity to concentrate on diagnosing and supporting their pupils’ thinking and learning.
+OLELA also provides an excellent opportunity to reflect on one’s own teaching behaviour and role as a lecturer.

-Teaching-learning labs in Oldenburg began in 2002 with the founding of ChemOL.
-Since then, teaching-learning labs have also been established in the subjects of Biology, Physics, Computing Science and Technology and have been firmly anchored in the Oldenburg teacher training curricula.
-In this brochure we present the laboratories that are part of OLELA.
-As OLELA is an open system that is not limited to the STEM subjects, OLELA has been reinforced by the Oldenburg Experimental Laboratory for Economics Education (OX-Lab) since 2018.
+Teaching and learning laboratories in Oldenburg began in 2002 with the founding of ChemOL.
+Since then, teaching and learning laboratories have also been established in the subjects of biology, physics, Computing Science and technology, and have become firmly embedded in the curricula of teacher training in Oldenburg.
+In this brochure, we present the laboratories that form part of OLELA.
+As OLELA is an open system that is not limited to STEM subjects, it has been reinforced since 2018 by the Oldenburg Experimental Laboratory for Economics Education (OX-Lab).

-The activities at OLELA have been able to fertilise the Oldenburg project OLE+ of the nationwide quality offensive for teacher training through years of previous experience.
-In return, OLELA was able to benefit from general considerations at OLE+ regarding the interlinking of theory and practice in teacher training.
+The activities at OLELA have enriched the Oldenburg-based OLE+ project – part of the nationwide ‘Quality Initiative for Teacher Training’ – through years of prior experience.
+In turn, OLELA has benefited from general considerations within OLE+ regarding the integration of theory and practice in teacher training.

-OLELA was temporarily funded by the German Telekom Foundation in the project network "Student laboratories as teaching-learning laboratories" with five other universities.
-This has significantly increased the exchange of formats and methods and contributed to the quality of the OLELA programmes.
-By dovetailing with the GINT - Learning in Informal Spaces programme, experience with teaching-learning labs in Denmark and Greece, for example, is now also being shared.
-This emphasises the international integration of teacher training in Oldenburg.
+OLELA was at times funded by the Deutsche Telekom Foundation as part of the ‘Pupil Laboratories as Teaching and Learning Laboratories’ project consortium, alongside five other universities.
+This has significantly enhanced the exchange of ideas on formats and methods and contributed to the quality of OLELA’s programmes.
+Through its integration with the GINT programme – Learning in Informal Spaces – experiences with teaching and learning laboratories, for example in Denmark and Greece, are now also being shared.
+This underlines the international integration of teacher training in Oldenburg.

-OLELA as an instrument for didactic research and development
+OLELA as a tool for subject-specific didactic research and development

-The teaching-learning laboratories offer a wide range of opportunities to develop and evaluate new concepts and learning materials as part of Bachelor's, Master's and doctoral theses, as well as to investigate empirical questions about learning, experimentation and diagnostics.
-A particular focus is on process research.
+Within the framework of Bachelor’s, Master’s and doctoral theses, the teaching and learning laboratories offer a wide range of opportunities to develop and evaluate new concepts and learning materials, as well as to investigate empirical questions relating to learning, experimentation and assessment.
+There is a particular focus on process research.

-OLELA thus not only supports the much demanded research-based learning in teacher training programmes, but also the further development of didactic research in complex settings.
-The knowledge gained flows back into the teacher training modules as well as into the teacher training that OLELA offers in the region.
+OLELA thus supports not only the much-called-for ‘research-based learning’ in teacher training programmes, but also the further development of subject-specific didactic research in complex settings.
+The insights gained are fed back into both the teacher training modules and the in-service teacher training programmes offered by OLELA in the region.

 Concept paper "Theory-practice references in Oldenburg teaching education"